vanhoangkha/Networking-fundamentals/Day22_Spanning_Tree_Protocol_Part2.md

 01 : 80 : c2 : 00 : 00 : 00

-💡 The STP TIMERS on the Bridge gốc determine ALL STP TIMERS for the entire Mạng!
+💡 The STP TIMERS on the Bridge gốc determine ALL STP TIMERS for the entire Network!

 ---